Microservice-API-Patterns/MDSL-Specification/docs/generators/protocol-buffers.md

 ## Example
 The following example illustrates what the generator produces for an exemplary MDSL contract.

-You find the complete sources (incl. generated `*.proto` file) of this example [here](https://github.com/Microservice-API-Patterns/MDSL-Specification/tree/master/examples/protocol-buffers-example).

-We use the following MDSL model which was an outcome of this [blogpost](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html) to illustrate our generator outputs:
+We use the following MDSL model, created during this [tools demo](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html) to illustrate our generator outputs:

 ```
 API description ReferenceManagementServiceAPI